 Learn More: Model Views

-The Project Browser can be used to manage a Backlog by simply ordering the elements in the tree view.
-This can be achieved using the button and in the Project Browser header bar, or a tree item's context menu.
+The Browser window can be used to manage a Backlog by simply ordering the elements in the tree view.
+This can be achieved using the button and in the Browser window header bar, or a tree item's context menu.
 This provides a simple but compelling way of ordering a list of elements as part of a backlog management.
-(The 'Allow Free Sorting' setting must be enabled on the 'General' page of the 'Preferences' dialog before items can be sorted in the Project Browser.)
+(The 'Allow Free Sorting' setting must be enabled on the 'General' page of the 'Preferences' dialog before items can be sorted in the Browser window.)

 The Specification Manager is a powerful tool for working with requirements (or any other element) in a spreadsheet or word processor style of view.
 It provides a convenient text based interface that allows the properties of a set of elements to be viewed and edited as a group.
 The list of elements can be filtered based on any properties or Tagged Values, which provides a convenient way of working with element lists for backlogs.